sethcwhiting/react-native-gravityform/readme.md

 ### siteURL

-The base URL for your headless Wordpress site where your Gravity Forms are hosted.
+The base URL for your Wordpress site where your Gravity Forms are hosted.

 ### formID